Ida Nilsson (runner): Mountain running and ski mountaineering

 After many years of serious injuries Nilsson was finally able to run again in 2013.
 Nilsson: "Now even my body feels better than 10-15 years ago.
 Now I feel like young again."

 In 2015 Nilsson won the Swedish mountain marathon Fjällmaraton.
-Later the same year, in her ultramarathon debut, she placed second in the 90 kilometer Ultravasan in Sweden.
+Later the same year, in her ultramarathon debut, she placed second in the 90-kilometer Ultravasan in Sweden.
 In early 2016 she became ski mountaineering Swedish champion at Keb Classic (with Jenny Råghall) and won the Transvulcania mountain ultramarathon in the Canary Islands.

 Nilsson, who during her track & field career seldom ran as far as 10 km, now competed in a number of longer races.
 In 2016 and again in 2017 she became Swedish road running champion in the masters athletics class for women 35 years.
 In the summer of 2016 Nilsson won the Marathon du Mont Blanc in Chamonix, France, proving that the unexpected Transvulcania win was not a fluke and planting Nilsson firmly in the world elite.

 During the winter 2015 – 2016 Nilsson lived in Chamonix, France, and trained ski mountaineering with Emelie Forsberg.
 According to Nilsson it was Forsberg who inspired her to test more ultratrail.
 In running events Nilsson competes for Högby IF in Sweden, Måndalen IL in Norway and Salomon Running internationally.
 In ski mountaineering her club affiliation is Fjällframfart in Swedish events.

 Nilsson has trained as a cook, a wilderness and adventure guide and as masseur.

 For a living she has run a small company registered in 2015 as a sole proprietorship called Running soul – Ida Nilsson, that according to the Facebook site with the same name offered "massage, sports massage, yoga classes, workshops and training camps for runners".

-As of 2018 Nilsson lives in Måndalen in the Rauma municipality in the Norwegian county Møre og Romsdal, and makes a living from skyrunning and ski mountaineering.
+As of 2018 Nilsson lives in Måndalen in Rauma Municipality in the Norwegian county Møre og Romsdal, and makes a living from skyrunning and ski mountaineering.

 In 2018 Nilsson together with fellow athletes Emelie Forsberg and Mimmi Kotka started Moonvalley, an on-line shop dedicated to organic energy bars and sportsdrinks.

 Results

 Cross country and sky running

-The following list includes only results after Nilsson's comeback after her five year injury period.
+The following list includes only results after Nilsson's comeback after her five-year injury period.
 A fair number of the races, in particular in her native country Sweden, are asphalt races or otherwise not strictly cross country or mountain running.